clairemavice/Fortnite-Cheat/README.md

-# VictoryEdge - Unlock Your True Potential
+# Fortnite Cheat - Unlock Your True Potential

-Welcome to **VictoryEdge**, the ultimate tool for enhancing your Fortnite experience.
+Welcome to **Fortnite Cheat**, the ultimate tool for enhancing your Fortnite experience.
 Designed for players who want to take their game to the next level, VictoryEdge offers a range of features that ensure you’re always ahead of the competition.

 ## Features:
 - **Aimbot**: Perfect aim, every time.
 Lock onto your target with ease and precision, ensuring you never miss.